Prostitution in Kolkata: Street prostitution

-Street prostitutes work in Esplanade Crossing, opposite of cinema ‘Metro’ and in the street between Elite Cinema Hall and Regal Cinema Hall, Jagat Cinema near Sealdah station and under Sealdah flyover, and another place is Ultadanga flyover and railway foot over bridge, Kalighat and Garia.
+Street prostitutes work in Esplanade Crossing, opposite of cinema 'Metro' and in the street between Elite Cinema Hall and Regal Cinema Hall, Jagat Cinema near Sealdah station and under Sealdah flyover, and another place is Ultadanga flyover and railway foot over bridge, Kalighat and Garia.
 Also a very small level high class escort service operates here, mostly college student or housewives or executives.
 Generally they use hotels booked by client or the flat of their pimp.

 Male prostitutes often pick up clients in the Maidan, particularly in front of the Victoria Memorial.

-Call girl
+Call girls

 Call girls operate independently and through pimps or escort agencies.
 Prostitution is operated from many beauty parlours and massage parlors in the city.
 Pimps (commonly called agents) in nightclubs, pubs, star hotels and floorboys acting as agents generally keep catalogues with pictures of the call girls.
 The girls operate in places like flats, hotels, etc. Generally the call girls go to the rooms in star hotels.
 However, when the client cannot provide a place of convenience, the agents provide one and the place is generally decided on before.

 Call girls in Kolkata may come from middle class, upper middle class and upper-class families.
 They may be executives, housewives, college students or actresses.

 The Kolkata Police have connections with many call girls working as their informers.
 Many criminals like to spend time with the girls.
 Hence some call girls are used by the police to get information about suspected criminals.

 Durbar Mahila Samanwaya Committee (DMSC), which runs the Sonagachi project and several similar projects in West Bengal, lobbies for the recognition of sex workers' rights and full legalization.
 DMSC hosted India's first national convention of sex workers on 14 November 1997, in Kolkata, entitled 'Sex Work is Real Work: We Demand Workers Rights'.

 In popular culture

 Born into Brothels, a 2004 American documentary film about the children of prostitutes in Sonagachi, won the Academy Award for Documentary Feature in 2004.

 The documentary entitled Tales of The Night Fairies by Prof. Shohini Ghosh and Dr. Sabeena Ghadioke from Asia's leading Media institute AJK, Mass Communication Research Centre, is about the Sonagachi area.
 It has won the Jeevika Award for the best documentary feature on livelihood in India.

 Popular actor Kamal Haasan's movie Mahanadhi has a storyline based on the Sonagachi.
 The film won three awards at the 41st National Film Awards.
 It received the National Film Award for Best Feature Film in Tamil and H. Sridhar and K. M. Surya Narayan received the National Film Award for Best Audiography.
 It also won Tamil Nadu State Film Award Special Prize for Best Film.

-The Malayalam Film Calcutta News depicts the story of women being trafficked and forced to become sex worker in Sonagachi.
+The Malayalam film Calcutta News depicts the story of women being trafficked and forced to become sex worker in Sonagachi.